-The other day I needed to purchase a new laptop with Vista on it as my old laptop had a Windows Vista Experience rating of 1.0.
+The other day I needed to purchase a new laptop with Vista on it as my old laptop had a Windows Experience Index rating of 1.0.
 This was evident in how slow the laptop was!

 21 months ago I purchased a “throw away” laptop that was to last just 1 year before I would purchase another one.
-Well I finally decide to purchase another laptop, after finding out what the Canadian TechNet team purchased and seriously considering purchasing something along that lines. https://smsug.ca/blogs/garth_jones/archive/2007/09/27/647.aspx
+Well I finally decide to purchase another laptop.
+After finding out what the Canadian TechNet team purchased and seriously considering purchasing something along that lines. https://smsug.ca/blogs/garth_jones/archive/2007/09/27/647.aspx

 After much looking and trying to figure out what to purchase I decide to purchase yet another “throw away” laptop and convert my old laptop back to XP as it was just un-usable running Vista.

-So now I have a Windows Experience Index of 4.5 on the new laptop and that will change as soon as I purchase some new RAM to 4.6.
+So now I have a Windows Experience Index of 4.5 on the new laptop.
+And that will change as soon as I purchase some new RAM to 4.6.

 So why I’m I bring this up?
 Well I’m not a Hardware guy any more, even though I am certified as an A+ tech.
-I know enough to make sure that I get the right thing but I would consult one of the Hardware guys that I know like my old roommates or Brad from OWSUG Study group.
+I know enough to make sure that I get the right thing.
+But I would consult one of the Hardware guys that I know like my old roommates or Brad from OWSUG Study group.

 The index score is base on five items: